rbutinarav/ai_buddy/README.md

+## Try the Online Version (Develop)

+If you're interested in trying out the online version of AI Buddy, please visit: [ai-buddy.streamlit.app](https://ai-buddy.streamlit.app)

+To request a user ID, simply drop us an email, and we'll provide you with the necessary credentials.

 # AI Buddy

 Welcome to AI Buddy, a chatbot built with OpenAI, Python, and Streamlit.
 AI Buddy can interact with you using different personas, including historical figures like Leonardo Da Vinci, Albert Einstein, and Nelson Mandela.
 The chatbot is also able to remember past conversations and speak with its own voice.